 Total cholesterol of 200 mg/dL or more is out of the normal range.
 Your doctor will consider things like your age, whether you smoke, and whether a close family member has heart problems to decide whether your specific test numbers are high and what to do about them.

 Lifestyle changes that can lower your cholesterol include a healthy diet, weight loss, and exercise.
 You should:

 Limit your alcohol, too.
-That means no more than one drink a day if you're a woman or two if you're a man.
+That means no more than one drink a day.

 Step up your exercise habits.
 Aim for about 30 minutes of moderate-intensity activity, like a brisk walk, most days of the week.
 You don't have to do it all at once.
 Even 10 to 15 minutes at a time can make a difference.